Motteo1/alx-higher_level_programming/0x06-python-classes/README.md

 3. Define public method area with ValueError if size < 0
 4. Access and update private attribute
 5. Print a square based on the previous files
+6. define private postion attribute to use in printing offsets

 ### Environment
 * Language: Pyhton 3.4.3